Nationhood: Memory and Hope

 - Shaun Connell

-Curated by Anne McNeill, Nationhood: Memory and Hope is a Bradford 2025 UK City of Culture and Impressions Gallery commission, in partnership with Belfast Exposed, Ffotogallery in Cardiff, and Street Level Photoworks in Glasgow.
+Curated by Anne McNeill, Nationhood: Memory and Hope is a collaboration between Bradford 2025 UK City of Culture and Impressions Gallery, in partnership with Belfast Exposed, Ffotogallery in Cardiff and Street Level Photoworks in Glasgow.

 Exhibition Dates